Kindred (Marvel Comics): Gabriel: American Son II

-Gabriel officially returned in the American Son mini-series (although Sarah's whereabouts are still unknown) as the second version of American Son.
-He introduces himself to Harry Osborn (later known as Harry Lyman) then shoots his half-brother in the chest.
+Gabriel returns in the American Son mini-series as the second version of American Son.
+He introduces himself to Harry Osborn (later known as Harry Lyman), then shoots him in the chest.
 American Son appears and saves Harry.
 After his attempt on Harry's life, Gabriel confronts the American Son battlesuit and demands to know why American Son interfered.
-It is subsequently revealed that Gabriel has stolen the American Son armor and is now suffering from a split personality, committing crimes as himself while American Son undoes the damage he has caused, identifying itself as the part of Gabriel that recognizes that what he's doing is wrong.
+It is subsequently revealed that Gabriel has stolen the American Son armor and is now suffering from a split personality, committing crimes as himself while American Son undoes the damage he has caused, identifying itself as the part of Gabriel that recognizes that what he is doing is wrong.
 Gabriel hears a planned ambush by a police squad and proceeds to attack; before he can do any real damage, however, he is stopped by Spider-Man.
 After kidnapping reporter Norah Winters and luring Harry to a vacant warehouse, Gabriel makes another attempt on Harry's life.
-While locked in combat, the half-brothers discuss their respective views of their father.
+While locked in combat, the two discuss their respective views of their father.
 Harry attempts to convince Gabriel that their father is an evil monster who only craves death and power while Gabriel tells Harry that his half-brother's a waste of the Osborn bloodline.
-Saddened by the inability to reach Gabriel, Harry reveals hacking into the American Son armor and quickly over powers Gabriel.
-After Gabriel is defeated the warehouse is set on fire and the half-brothers are saved by Spider-Man and a police squad.
+Saddened by the inability to reach Gabriel, Harry hacks into the American Son armor and quickly overpowers Gabriel.
+After Gabriel is defeated, the warehouse is set on fire and he and Harry are saved by Spider-Man and a police squad.
 Following his capture, Gabriel is placed in a psychiatric hospital, and informed that the American Son suit is thought to be destroyed.
 However, a package is soon delivered to his room containing the American Son helmet and a note from his father telling him of loving Gabriel and missing his son.